joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-local-sql-databases-in-air/using-synchronous-database-operations.md

 <div>

-In synchronous execution mode, you don’t listen for an error event to determine that an operation has failed.
+In synchronous execution mode, you don't listen for an error event to determine that an operation has failed.
 Instead, you surround any code that could trigger errors in a set of `try..catch..finally` code blocks.
 You wrap the error-throwing code in the `try` block.
 Write the actions to perform in response to each type of error in separate `catch` blocks.
-Place any code that you want to always execute regardless of success or failure (for example, closing a database connection that’s no longer needed) in a `finally` block.
+Place any code that you want to always execute regardless of success or failure (for example, closing a database connection that's no longer needed) in a `finally` block.
 The following example demonstrates using `try..catch..finally` blocks for error handling.
 It builds on the previous example by adding error handling code: